 Trucks are meant to be heavy-duty work machines that haul goods, look rough, and last long.
 Cars?
 Well, in many cases, people see them as vehicles that embody luxury.
 That dichotomy means that people are far more open to judging trucks with a more rugged and masculine theme in a positive light.

-8. Lift kits are basically a given in most 4×4 show trucks.
+8. Lift kits are basically an essential.
 For big rigs, the must-have is a custom exhaust.

 Of course, with big rigs, it’s a different story.
 High lifts won’t have the same effect simply because they are so massive.
-In many cases, the ultimate touch for big rigs that are ready to be called show trucks is a custom exhaust or, in the case of monster trucks, exhausts that also do serious tricks.
+In many cases, the ultimate touch for big rigs that are ready to be called a real show piece is a custom exhaust or, in the case of monster trucks, exhausts that also do serious tricks.

 Obviously, not every truck needs to abide by this rule.
 However, the sheer number of truck owners who add these to their modifications list would make many truck owners feel a bit out of place when they’re at their first show.